bbauer0706/ios_course_fork/Apps/Unit0x01/README.md

 ---

-### 👉 Task 'The Inferno Forest'
+### 👉 Task 'Town of Illusions' (App-Template)

-- Build some easy layout.
-TBD
+- Try to build an app similar to `BlueprintApp`, i.e. a landing screen and some content, selectable by a `TabView`, holding data in some model.
+- You could copy content from `BlueprintApp', but only step by step, so you can see the effects.

 ---

-### 👉 Task 'Town of Illusions'

-- Try to build an app similar to `caa_blueprint_app`, i.e. a landing screen and some content, selectable by a `TabView`, holding data in some model.
-- You could copy content from `caa_blueprint_app', but only step by step, so you can see the effects.

----

-### 👉 Task 'Island of Smoke'
+### 👉 Task 'Island of Smoke' (Calculator)

-- Copy the `cba_calculator_app' to your project and add your own calculation to the `buttonTapped` function.
+- Create a new app (a copy of) `CalculatorApp` in your project and implement a calculation to the `buttonTapped` function.
 - Hint: `CalculatorScreenHint' contains a reference implementation.

 ---

-### 👉 Task 'Island of Smoke'
+### 👉 Task 'Island of Smoke' (Connect Four)

-- Copy the `cbd_connect_four_app' to your project and add your own turn management and winner detection algorithm to the `dropDisc` function.
+- Create a new app (a copy of) `ConnectFourApp` to your project and add your own turn management and winner detection algorithm to the `dropDisc` function.
 - Hint: `ConnectFourScreenHint' contains a reference implementation.

+---

+### 👉 Task 'The Inferno Forest' (Sliding Puzzle)

+- Create a new app `SlidingPuzzleApp` to your project and implement a 'Sliding Puzzle', see [Sliding Puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle)
+- Use the layout and data model from `MemoryApp` as a start, if you like.

+---